Key note speakers:

 13.15 Joining hands in fighting African dictatorships

-H.E.
-Robert Kyagulanyi, Chenayi Mutambasere (Zimbabwe), Robert Amsterdam.
+Alex Waiswa, Hon.
+Muwada, Chenayi Mutambasere (Zimbabwe), Robert Amsterdam (international lawyer).
 Chairman: Milton Allimadi

 Dictators in African countries learn the “best practices of tyranny” from each other–how to rig elections, how to cow the populace through state security violence, how to decapitate opposition movements by incarcerating or liquidating the leaders, how to win international diplomatic, financial and military support through media monopoly and propaganda, and other nefarious activities.
 How can opposition movements, parties, and pro-democracy forces learn from each other and coordinate their resistance to gain the upper hand in the struggle for democracy in Africa?
 We will hear from those involved in the freedom struggle in Uganda, Zimbabwe, Tanzania, and other parts of Africa and the world.

 Dr Lina Zedriga, Phiona Nalubwama, Rachel Walusimbi, Patricia Sewungu Chairwoman: Evelyn